-Keep up-to-date with what\'s happening and sign-up to the MaGICLandscapes Newsletter
+Keep up-to-date with what\'s happening and sign-up to receive the bi-annual MaGICLandscapes Newsletter "MaGICNews".

-MaGICLandscapes will operationalise this concept in central Europe by providing land managers, policy makers and communities with tools and knowledge.
+MaGICLandscapes introduces to the green infrastructure concept and its benefits.
+In close cooperation with local stakeholders the project partners elaborate strategies and action plans for enhancing the existing green infrastructure resource in Central Europe.
+The project promotes sustainable land-use by providing land managers, policy makers and communities with tools and knowledge.
 This will help them to assess green infrastructure planning and conservation approaches, also taking into account the transnational level and ensuring that mismatched management approaches are reduced.
-Institutions will obtain the means to assess the public benefit that can be achieved through management approaches of green infrastructures and demonstrate how these assessment approaches are used to develop evidence-based strategies and action plans.

 1st July 2017